seqan/seqan/manual/source/Tutorial/SamBamIO.rst

      Write a program that reads in a BGZF compressed file using :dox:`BgzfStream BGZF Stream` and writes the uncompressed data out again.

    Hint
-     Use the function :dox:`StreamConcept#streamReadBlock streamReadBlock` and :dox:`StreamConcept#streamWriteBlock streamWriteBlock` for reading and writing data into and from buffers.
+     Use the function :dox:`StreamConcept#streamReadBlock` and :dox:`StreamConcept#streamWriteBlock` for reading and writing data into and from buffers.

    Solution
      .. container:: foldable